ryanxingql/powerqe/README.md

 # PowerQE: An Open Framework for Quality Enhancement of Compressed Visual Data

-:airplane: **Update** (22/1/22): We will embrace [mmediting](https://github.com/open-mmlab/mmediting) for future works, since it is open-sourced and is maintained by global users.
+:rocket: **Update** (22/4/24): We implement video approaches including MFQEv2 and STDF based on MMEditing at [basicvqe-mmediting](https://github.com/ryanxingql/basicvqe-mmediting).

 :muscle: An **unified** framework for training/testing blind/non-blind fidelity/perception-oriented **quality enhancement** approaches for compressed images/videos based on PyTorch.